Civil and Environmental Engineering

 CE 4410.
 Introduction to Geotechnical Engineering.
 3 Credits.

 Soils and rock formation, soil composition, permeability, seepage and flow netanalysis, stresses in soil medium, consolidation and settlement, shear strength of soil, analysis of lateral earth pressures, soil compaction.
-Prerequisite: CE 2220, MAE 3126.
+Prerequisites: CE 2220 and MAE 3126.
+(Fall, Every Year).

 CE 4411.
 Geotechnical Engineering Laboratory.
 1 Credit.

 Laboratory experiments to evaluate liquid and plastic limits, grain-size distribution, shear strength, compressibility, permeability, and moisture–density relationship of soils.
-Prerequisite or corequisite: CE 4410.
+CE 4410 may be taken as a corequisite.
+Prerequisite: CE 4410.
+(Fall and spring, Every Year).

 CE 4450.
 Introduction to Geo-environmental Engineering.
 3 Credits.